mecid/mecid.github.io/_posts/2021-09-14-accessibility-rotors-in-swiftui.md

 The first parameter of *accessibilityRotor* view modifier is a label.
 You can use *String, LocalizedStringKey, or Text* view as a label.
 VoiceOver uses the title to inform a user about a custom rotor.

 The second parameter is the *AccessibilityRotorContentBuilder* closure.
-An *AccessibilityRotorContentBuilder* function builder is very similar to *ViewBuilder*, but instead of building views, it creates *AccessibilityRotorContent*. *AccessibilityRotorContent* is also identical to *View* protocol, but it describes the content of the rotor.
+The *AccessibilityRotorContentBuilder* function builder is very similar to *ViewBuilder*, but instead of building views, it creates *AccessibilityRotorContent*.

+ *AccessibilityRotorContent* is also identical to *View* protocol, but it describes the content of the rotor.
 SwiftUI types like *ForEach* and *Group* conform both to *View* and *AccessibilityRotorContent* protocols.
 That's why we can use them both inside *ViewBuilder* and *AccessibilityRotorContentBuilder* closures.

 The last piece is the *AccessibilityRotorEntry* conforming to *AccessibilityRotorContent* and allowing us to use it inside a *ForEach*.
 We use it to create a rotor entry and bind it to a SwiftUI view using an ID.
 This is the point where all the magic takes place.
 We have two *ForEach* instances, and SwiftUI is smart enough to match the IDs inside *ForEach* and bind rotor entries to the views with the same IDs.